mgechev/webrtc-slides-jsnext/README.md

 git clone git@github.com:mgechev/webrtc-slides-jsnext.git
 cd webrtc-slides-jsnext
 npm install
+# npm install -g grunt # if you don't have it already installed.
 bower install
 grunt server
 ```

+Note that you might need to run the `npm install` command with `sudo`.

 ## The demo with the VMs in the iPad won't work.
 ## The websockets demo won't work.